 Synchronous data transmission uses a separate clock line to synchronize data transfer.
 The device configured as the master provides the clock signal on the TX/CK pin.
 When the USART is configured for synchronous transmission or reception, the TX/CK output driver is automatically enabled.
 Serial data bits change on the rising edge of each clock cycle to ensure they are valid on the falling edge.
-The duration of each data bits determines the number of clock cycles produced.
+The duration of each data bit is one clock cycle, so the number of data bits determines the number of clock cycles produced.